Press "Enter" to skip to content

 The Melcher Award is presented at an awards dinner in the spring, together with the alumni Futrell Award.
 The awards dinner includes student journalists and alumni in the fields of media and communications.
 The Melcher Award recipient may invite close family members to the event.
 If the award recipient has graduated at the time of the awards dinner, we will cover travel expenses for the award winner to return to campus.

-Melcher Award Recipients
+Melcher Award Winners!

 2023

-First place: Charlotte Kramon, A UNC Student’s Overdose Death at Duke (and follow-up story 1, and story 2), The Assembly
+Charlotte Kramon, A UNC Student's Overdose Death at Duke (Series), The Assembly, 10/16/2023

 2022

-Third place: Christopher Kuo, In St. Pete Beach, free sailboat rides offer wellness to souls in need, The Tampa Bay Times
+Christopher Kuo, In St. Pete Beach, free sailboat rides offer wellness to souls in need,

 2021